Cylindropuntia

 Cylindropuntia is a genus of cacti (family Cactaceae), containing species commonly known as chollas (/ˈtʃɔɪəz/ CHOY-əz), native to northern Mexico and the Southwestern United States.
 They are known for their barbed spines that tenaciously attach to skin, fur, and clothing.
 Stands of cholla are called cholla gardens.
 Individuals within these colonies often exhibit the same DNA, as they were formerly tubercles of an original plant.

 Taxonomy

 Cylindropuntia was formerly treated as a subgenus of Opuntia, but have now been separated based on their cylindrical stems (Opuntia species have flattened stems) and the presence of papery epidermal sheaths on the spines (Opuntia has no sheaths).
 A few species of mat- or clump-forming opuntioid cacti are currently placed in the genus Grusonia.
 Collectively, opuntias, chollas, and related plants are sometimes called opuntiads.

-The roughly 35 species of Cylindropuntia are native to the southwestern and south-central United States, Mexico, and the West Indies.
+Roughly 35 species of Cylindropuntia are native to the southwestern and south-central United States, Mexico, and the West Indies.
 The Flora of North America recognizes 22 species.
 Some species have been introduced to South America (Chile, Ecuador, Peru) and South Africa.